 – The German Football League called off matches scheduled for March 13-15 in the Bundesliga and second-tier Bundesliga 2.
 They recommended both leagues be suspended until April 2.

-– UEFA postponed all Champions League and Europa League matches due to take place next week.
+– UEFA postponed all Champions League and Europa League matches due to take place this week.

 – The Confederation of African Football has postponed two rounds of the 2021 Africa Cup of Nations qualifiers scheduled for March 25-31.

-– CONCACAF suspended all competitions scheduled to take place over the next 30 days, including the Champions League and men’s Olympic qualifiers.
+– CONCACAF suspended all competitions, including the Champions League and men’s Olympic qualifiers.

-– The top two tiers of French football — Ligue 1 and Ligue 2 — have been suspended until further notice.
+– The top two tiers of French soccer — Ligue 1 and Ligue 2 — have been suspended.

 – All soccer matches in Spain’s top two divisions were postponed for two weeks.

-– England’s friendly internationals against Italy and Denmark at Wembley on March 27 and 31 will not take place, while Denmark cancelled their March 27 friendly against the Faroe Islands.
+– England’s friendly internationals against Italy and Denmark at Wembley on March 27 and 31 will not take place.

 – U.S. Major League Soccer has suspended its season.